quinlan-lab/proj-mutator-mapping/README.md

 ## Project layout

     scripts/
         run_ihd_scan.py             # wrapper that calls utilities for computing inter-haplotype distances (IHD) plot_ihd_scan.py            # code used to plot results of IHD scans utils.py                    # bulk of the actual methods used for IHD schema.py                   # pandera schema used to validate dataframes tests/
         fixtures.py                 # fixtures used by `pytest`
         test_utils.py               # testing suite for methods in `utils.py`
     data/
-        genotypes/           # directory containing formatted `.geno` files that contain sample genotypes at every tested marker json/                # directory containing JSON configuration files for IHD scans mutations/           # directory containing per-sample *de novo* mutation data
+        genotypes/                  # directory containing formatted `.geno` files for the BXDs that contain sample genotypes at every tested marker json/                       # directory containing JSON configuration files for IHD scans using the BXDs mutations/                  # directory containing per-sample *de novo* mutation data in the BXDs bam_names_to_metadata.xlsx  # Excel file with metadata about the BXD RILs